shirleyobih1/path-cc.github.io/_events/2021-NSF-CCstar-PI-Workshop.md

 The Sept 14 - 15 and September 21 - 22 sessions covers the following topics:

-**Sept 14:  Campus CI Plan as a Strategic Vision **Sept 15: Science DMZs and Data Mobility
+/**Sept 14:  Campus CI Plan as a Strategic Vision /**Sept 15: Science DMZs and Data Mobility

-**Sept 21 Science Drivers and Research IT and Researcher Engagement **Sept 22 Campus Compute
+/**Sept 21 Science Drivers and Research IT and Researcher Engagement /**Sept 22 Campus Compute

 [See complete schedule details](https://www.thequilt.net/public-event/2021-nsf-virtual-cc-pi-workshop/)